peteash10/bunminster.uk/pages/rabbit_food.md

 # This is what we feed our rabbits.

+The diet of a rabbit starts off very simple (grass, and lots of it) but quickly gets quite nuanced, not helped by much of the "rabbit food" sold commercially being bad for their health.
+We researched this a lot and got some good advice and now we have happy, healthy rabbits.

-You can get everything you need from a decent pet shop, but bear in mind that a rabbit's diet is pretty much the same as a horse, so try and find somewhere that sells hay and grass for horses. *You will save a lot of money!*
+You can get everything you need from a decent pet shop, but bear in mind that a rabbit's diet is pretty much the same as a horse, so try and find somewhere that sells hay in horse-sized quantities. *You will save a lot of money!*

 ## Hay